Express an interest

 • At a glance

 The Bachelor of Financial Services (BFS) Degree programme addresses the educational needs of those who wish to develop management and senior management careers in financial services.
-The BFS provides those who work in banking with an ideal opportunity to acquire a level 8 University degree, which is recognised and supported by the financial services industry.
+The BFS provides those who work in banking with an ideal opportunity to acquire a level 8 university degree, which is recognised and supported by the financial services industry.

 Awarding Body